Header

 Participation Limitation

 In order to provide online participants with the same learning quality, as students who participate on-site, there are limited spots reserved for DSAI Module Exchange participants.
-A maximum of 10 students will be accepted per module.
+A maximum of 10 students will be accepted for this module.
 Once the selection has been made, you will be contacted.

 Privacy Notice